kevin-kaixu/partnet-symh/README.md

 ***Table 3.
 Node label.***

-##### E. the syms folder
+##### E. The syms folder
 The mat file under the syms folder stores symmetrical parameters of each symmetrical node.
 In this example, there are four sets of symmetrical relationships, so four symmetrical parameters are stored.
 In partnet tree, corresponding to ***node 12***, ***node 13***, ***node 9*** and ***node 8*** in turn.

-##### F. the models folder & the obbs folder
+##### F. The models folder
 The models folder stores models in .obj form.

+##### & The obbs folder
 The obbs folder stores the corresponding obb files for each model.

-### Accessing to the dataset
-You could get the dataset [Here](https://www.dropbox.com/sh/o04yue60joxwkml/AACS0HmBybSgEruM3C5bmAvJa?dl=0).
+### Downloading
+The dataset can be downloaded from [here](https://www.dropbox.com/sh/o04yue60joxwkml/AACS0HmBybSgEruM3C5bmAvJa?dl=0).

 ### Reference
-***[Wang et al. 2011]*** Yanzhen Wang, Kai Xu, Jun Li, Hao Zhang, Ariel Shamir, Ligang Liu, Zhi-Quan Cheng, and Yueshan Xiong, "Symmetry Hierarchy of Man-Made Objects", Computer Graphics Forum (Special Issue of Eurographics 2011), 30(2): 287-296.
+**[Wang et al. 2011]** Yanzhen Wang, Kai Xu, Jun Li, Hao Zhang, Ariel Shamir, Ligang Liu, Zhi-Quan Cheng, and Yueshan Xiong, "Symmetry Hierarchy of Man-Made Objects", Computer Graphics Forum (Special Issue of Eurographics 2011), 30(2): 287-296.

-***[van Kaick et al. 2013]*** Oliver van Kaick, Kai Xu, Hao Zhang, Yanzhen Wang, Shuyang Sun, Ariel Shamir and Daniel Cohen-Or, "Co-Hierarchical Analysis of Shape Structures", ACM Transactions on Graphics (SIGGRAPH 2013), 32(4).
+**[van Kaick et al. 2013]** Oliver van Kaick, Kai Xu, Hao Zhang, Yanzhen Wang, Shuyang Sun, Ariel Shamir and Daniel Cohen-Or, "Co-Hierarchical Analysis of Shape Structures", ACM Transactions on Graphics (SIGGRAPH 2013), 32(4).

-***[Li et al. 2017]*** Jun Li, Kai Xu, Siddhartha Chaudhuri, Ersin Yumer, Hao Zhang and Leonidas Guibas, "GRASS: Generative Recursive Autoencoders for Shape Structures", ACM Transactions on Graphics (SIGGRAPH 2017), 36(4).
+**[Li et al. 2017]** Jun Li, Kai Xu, Siddhartha Chaudhuri, Ersin Yumer, Hao Zhang and Leonidas Guibas, "GRASS: Generative Recursive Autoencoders for Shape Structures", ACM Transactions on Graphics (SIGGRAPH 2017), 36(4).

 ## Citation
 If you use this dataset, please cite the following papers.